 40) Salers (1885)

-Salers is the oldest of the French gentian aperitifs made in the Auvergne region of France.
+Salers is one of several French gentian aperitifs made in the Auvergne region of France.
 This bitter-sweet white wine liqueur is aromatized with Gentian root and other botanical flavourings.
 You may find Salers rooty flavour a bit of an acquired taste.

 Try it over ice with a squeeze of fresh orange or lemon,